testcontainers/workshop-go/step-2-exploring-the-app.md

 ### SQL database with the talks

-When a rating is submitted, we must verify that the talk for the given ID is present in our database.
+When a rating is submitted, you must verify that the talk for the given ID is present in the database.

-Our database of choice is PostgreSQL, accessed with [jackc/pgx](https://github.com/jackc/pgx) PostgreSQL Driver.
+The database of choice is PostgreSQL, accessed with [jackc/pgx](https://github.com/jackc/pgx) PostgreSQL Driver.

 Check `internal/talks/repo.go`.

 ### Redis

-We store the ratings in Redis database with [redis/go-redis](https://github.com/redis/go-redis) Redis client.
+The application stores the ratings in a Redis store with [redis/go-redis](https://github.com/redis/go-redis) Redis client.

 Check `internal/ratings/repo.go`.

 ### Redpanda

-We use ES/CQRS to materialize the events into the state.
-Redpanda acts as a broker and we use the Testcontainers' Redpanda module.
+The application uses ES/CQRS to materialize the events into the state.
+Redpanda acts as a broker and the [twmb/franz-go](https://github.com/twmb/franz-go) Kafa client.

 Check `internal/streams/broker.go`.